For Partners | Baltic Sea Day

 Does the Baltic Sea Day event or activity need to take place exactly on Baltic Sea Day, or can it be scheduled for the same week, for example?

 Most of the activities take place on Baltic Sea Day, but you are of course free to celebrate the Baltic Sea day on other days as well.
 The event or activity can have the duration of a week, a month, or even a whole year.
 Restaurants, for example, can serve a Baltic Sea Menu or museums can organise a sea-themed exhibition for the time span that they choose.
-An event or an activity can therefore start even before the Baltic Sea Day, and end after the Day.

 How can we announce our event?